torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

 Now whenever you change to your app directory, your JRuby interpreter and GEM_HOME are set.
 Now just add your application gem dependencies to your Gemfile, run `bundle install` and you'll be in business.

+## Staying Edgy
+TorqueBox development is fast and furious.
+There are new builds every day with bug fixes, feature enhancements and other goodies.
+What happens when you want to download a new dev build and use these new features?
+The `gem update` command will notice that you've already got org.torquebox.container-foundation 1.0.0.CR1 installed and do nothing.
+In this case, you'll need to uninstall and reinstall the gems you'd like to update.

+    $ rvm use jruby-1.5.6@global
+    $ gem uninstall org.torquebox.naming-container
+    $ gem install org.torquebox.naming-container

+While this is a bit of a pain, it's quicker and easier than re-installing all of your application gems each time you want to update to a new TorqueBox build.

+Good luck - and feel free to hit us up in IRC on #torquebox if you run into any questions.